Diabetic Retinopathy In San Diego, CA

 Diabetic Retinopathy treatment

 Treatment for diabetic retinopathy depends on the type and severity of the case.
-Our San Diego eye care team offers both traditional and laser treatments to seal leaking blood vessels and prevent the growth of new blood vessels.
+Our eye care team offers both traditional and laser treatments to seal leaking blood vessels and prevent the growth of new blood vessels.

 Complications associated with diabetic retinopathy include: